DevExpress-Examples/asp-net-web-forms-grid-export-display-content-in-header-and-footer/Readme.md

         }
     ```

-## Create a footer in the grid event handler
+## Create a footer in the grid's event handler

 1. Create a [PrintableComponentLinkBase](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrintingLinks.PrintableComponentLinkBase) object and assign the  ASPxGridView control to the  [Component](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrintingLinks.PrintableComponentLinkBase.Component) property.